Skip to contents

 method

 bias-correction method.
-Valid options are "boot_optimism", "boot_simple", ".632", "cv_optimism", or "cv_average".
+Valid options are "boot_optimism", "boot_simple", ".632", "cv_optimism", "cv_average", or "none" (return apparent performance).
 See details.

 data